-The ODYSSEY® battery ingeniously uses absorbed glass mat (AGM) valve regulated lead acid (VRLA) technology to offer, in one package, the characteristics of two separate batteries.
-It can deep cycle as well as deliver serious cranking power - it is like an athlete who is both a champion long distance runner and an excellent sprinter.
+The ODYSSEY® battery ingeniously uses Absorbed Glass Mat (AGM) Valve Regulated Lead Acid (VRLA) technology to offer, in one package, the characteristics of two separate batteries.
+It can deep cycle as well as deliver serious cranking power.
 Traditional battery designs allow them to either deep cycle or provide high amperage discharges for applications such as engine starting.
 The ODYSSEY battery can support applications in either category.
-ODYSSEY batteries are capable of providing engine cranking pulses of up to 2,250A for 5 seconds at 25°C (77°F) as well as deliver 400 charge/discharge cycles to 80% depth of discharge (DOD) when properly charged.
+ODYSSEY batteries are capable of providing engine cranking pulses of up to 2,250A (PC2250) for 5 seconds at 77°F (25°C) as well as deliver 400 charge/discharge cycles to 80% depth of discharge (DOD) when properly charged.
 A typical starting, lighting and ignition (SLI) battery, for example, is designed to provide short-duration, high-amperage pulses; it performs poorly when repeatedly taken down to deep depths of discharge or if they are placed on a continuous trickle charge, such as when they are used to crank a backup generator.
 A traditional battery resembles either a sprinter or a long distance runner; an ODYSSEY battery will do both - provide short duration high amperage pulses or low rate, long duration drains.